davidtkeane/invaders/README.md

 To determine where the aliens should be going, we multiply the horizontal (X) position of the alien with the variable `alienDirection`.

 We also use the `Status` of the alien to determine if it's alive or dead.
 If it's alive, we check if it has collided with a laser beam.
 If yes, it's dead.
 We draw the explosion sprite, set the `Status` to false, rack up the player points and reset the laser beam.
-Reseting the laser beam just means we set the beam's `Status` back to `false` and place it at the vertical (Y) level the same as the cannon.
+Resetting the laser beam just means we set the beam's `Status` back to `false` and place it at the vertical (Y) level the same as the cannon.

 ```go
 func resetBeam() {